hattagh73/smooth-scroll/README.md

 In this project we will explore on the features of **React-Scroll**.

 What we have done in the recent times:
-* [x] Create a basic header with active and default link.
+* [x] Created a basic header with active and default link.
+If active will display underline.
-* [x] Create basic four sections layout.
+* [x] Created basic four sections layout.
-* [x] Create a basic button which will display when scrolling vertically and able to go to top page when click.
+* [x] Created a basic button which will display when scrolling vertically and able to go to top page when click.
+* [x] Added basic scroll animation.

 <p align="right"><a href="#-project-title">🔼</a></p>